HL7/davinci-deqm/source/pages/_includes/quality-measurement-standards-landscape.md

 #### FHIR Quality Measure Implementation Guide
 {: #fhir-quality-measure-implementation-guide}

-The FHIR Quality Measure Implementation Guide (this IG) defines conformance profiles and guidance focused on the specification of quality measures using the FHIR Measure and Library resources.
+The FHIR Quality Measure Implementation Guide defines conformance profiles and guidance focused on the specification of quality measures using the FHIR Measure and Library resources.
 The IG does not standardize the content of any particular measure, rather it defines the standard approach to the